Savory Grilling Through Simplified Cleaning

 The last step is to POLISH surfaces when necessary.
 Powerizer will replace stainless steel cleaning products.
 Using a spray bottle filled with plain water spray a dry microfiber cloth just enough to dampen the rag and begin wiping the surface to polish and remove fingerprints and any leftover residues or watermarks.
 You will not need to add more chemicals to your already clean surface to make sure the stainless steel is streak free — just another example of mechanical cleaning in action.

 Powerizer doesn’t come with an easy button for tough jobs like this.
-However, as described above, Powerizer Complete will help to simplify the cleanup while you feel good about using a product that is safe for the environment, and it won't make you sick.
-The powerful degreaser and hard water softener help to dissolve baked on, caked on burnt on messes, it’s surfactant works in unison to suspend the dirt and oil in the water.
+However, as described above, Powerizer Complete will help to simplify the cleanup of your grill while you feel good about using a product that is safe for the environment, and it won't make you sick.
+The powerful degreaser and hard water softener help to dissolve baked-on, caked-on, burnt-on messes, while its surfactant works in unison to suspend the dirt and oil in the water.
 Powerizer Complete is free of harsh chemicals, fillers, or dyes so it will rinse clean with plain water so that no terrible fumes cloud your space the next time you decide to fire up the grill.